gorzilla/TIL/wireshark/ja3.md

 First step is to add a couple of .lua files found from [this repo](https://github.com/fullylegit/ja3) to your plugins dir (on my mac it's `~/.config/wireshark/plugins`)

-Then when you restart wireshark, find a TLS handshake with `ssl.handshake` and you should notice a new layer below SSL.
+Then when you restart wireshark, find a TLS handshake with `tls.handshake` and you should notice a new layer in the packet details window.